Why I Like Eidai Kako Co. Much More Than Tesla

 1.5

-The company owns 3 smaller factories (possibly one factory and 2 warehouses) in Japan and a bigger one in Vietnam.
-Last year (March 31, 2016) there were no plans for big investments or for material disposals.
-The company does not spend much on research but I found one active US patent.
+The company owns three smaller factories (possibly one factory and two warehouses) in Japan and a bigger one in Vietnam.
+Last year (March 31, 2016), there were no plans for big investments or for material disposals.
+The company does not spend much on research, but I found one active US patent.

-Of the 7.3 million issued shares there are 967 thousand treasury shares or 13.25%.
+Of the 7.3 million issued shares, there are 967 thousand Treasury shares or 13.25%.
 I checked the screener overestimates the market cap with this percentage.
-So while Google displays 2183 million JPY as the market cap the real market cap is 1894 million JPY and the enterprise value is really 96 million JPY.
-As a consequence the EV/EBIT is really 0.55.
-Similarly the P/B is not the 0.36 from screeners based on the Reuters-Thomson database such as Google or FT.com but 0.3.
+So while Google displays 2,183 million JPY as the market cap, the real market cap is 1,894 million JPY, and the enterprise value is really 96 million JPY.
+As a consequence, the EV/EBIT is really 0.55.
+Similarly, the P/B is not the 0.36 from screeners based on the Thomson Reuters database such as Google or FT.com but 0.3.

-Large shareholders: Masayuki Wada (8.38%), Eiichiroko Co (7.82%), Well Enterprise Co (7.26%, increasing), Joke Ruriko (2.81%) and Wada Kazuko (2.21%).
-Well Enterprise Co seems to be a Japanese investment fund.
+Large shareholders: Masayuki Wada (8.38%), Eiichiroko Co.
+(7.82%), Well Enterprise Co.
+(7.26%, increasing), Joke Ruriko (2.81%) and Wada Kazuko (2.21%).
+Well Enterprise Co. seems to be a Japanese investment fund.
 Several companies have small stakes.
-The percentages are relative to the total outstanding shares, including the treasury shares.
+The percentages are relative to the total outstanding shares, including the Treasury shares.
 Insiders do not own shares.

 Conclusion

 US stock markets are much overvalued but car companies not so much except for Tesla.
-To be safer I invest based on absolute value, in low-debt companies with lots of valuable assets like cash.
-In particular I prefer investing in loss making net-nets: loss making companies trading below current assets net of all liabilities.
+To be safer, I invest based on absolute value in low-debt companies with lots of valuable assets like cash.
+In particular, I prefer investing in loss-making net-nets: loss-making companies trading below current assets net of all liabilities.
 These have the highest returns on a statistical basis.
-Profitable and dividend paying companies like Eidai Kako Co are safer investments than loss making net-nets.
-It is possible net-nets with an extremely low ratio EV/EBIT have very high statistical returns as well especially when they also have a low P/B. In any case the stable ratio Gross Profit/(Total Assets -excess cash) predicts Eidai Kako Co’s earnings will probably not decrease much.
-So over the years earnings will add to the book value and therefore pushing up the shares.
+Profitable and dividend-paying companies like Eidai Kako Co. are safer investments than loss-making net-nets.
+It is possible net-nets with an extremely low ratio EV/EBIT have very high statistical returns as well especially when they also have a low P/B. In any case, the stable ratio of Gross Profit/(Total Assets - Excess Cash) predicts Eidai Kako Co.’s earnings will probably not decrease much.
+So over the years, earnings will add to the book value and therefore pushing up the shares.

 A decrease in the Japanese yen could turn yen profits into dollar losses.
-However a separate analysis indicates the JPY is much undervalued, but has tail risks.
-For extra safety you still might want to combine a long position in Eidai Kako Co with shorting the JPY, at only 1.5% per year.
+However, a separate analysis indicates the JPY is much undervalued, but has tail risks.
+For extra safety, you still might want to combine a long position in Eidai Kako Co. with shorting the JPY, at only 1.5% per year.

 Disclosure: I am/we are short TSLA.